newcomb-luke/kOS-KASM/src/chapter_2/instructions_list.md

 **eval** - Returns the value referenced by the topmost variable on the stack

-**targ** - Asserts that the topmost thing on the stack is an argument marker (throws a kOS error if it isn't!)
+**argb** - Asserts that the topmost thing on the stack is an argument marker (throws a kOS error if it isn't!)

+**targ** - Tests if the topmost thing on the stack is an argument marker and pushes a true on top if it is, or false if it is not.

 ## Mathematical Operations